 Now my list of things to do in Vietnam is epic, I’m spoilt for choice and being my first time in Asia, I’m just going to be totally overwhelmed as soon as I touch down.
 I’m only going to Vietnam for a two week trip, but I’m determined to fit in as much as possible.

 I want to do some tours in Vietnam, to relax, party, shop, sightsee and I need to end in Ho Chi Minh City for a friend’s wedding, which is going to be awesome.
 Thanks to the Vietnam tips from a few select travel bloggers the current plan is this…

 This is where I’ll start and end.
 After a walk around Ben Thanh market and some lunch to get my bearings the next task will be to get a massage.
 My body is in knots thanks to the London Triathlon I recently did and sitting at computers for 12 hours+ every day.
 Sounds like Kristin from camelsandchocolate.com had an awesome time at Jasmine Spa in Ho Chi Minh City – I’ve added that to my list of places to check out.
 In fact I’ve spent just shy of an hour poring over the menu deciding between the massages.
 I’ll get back to that one.

 “Each of our hour-long massages were about $24 each, which is considered “expensive” for Saigon.”

 – I went!

 I absolutely definitely want to go on a little boat trip down the Mekong Delta too.
-I’m hoping I don’t have the same experience as Audrey from thatbackpacker.com, but I guess at least her problem trip made for a good story, even if she was put at risk of avian flu.
+I’m hoping I don’t have the same experience as Audrey from thatbackpacker.com on her Vietnam travel blog, but I guess at least her problem trip made for a good story, even if she was put at risk of avian flu.
 As soon as I see the shops on boats and locals wearing the pyramid hats I’ll feel like I’ve arrived.